breezewish/express-minify/README.md

 express-minify
 ==============

 express-minify is an express middleware that automatically minify and cache your javascript and css files.
+It also supports LESS/SASS/Stylus/CoffeeScript dynamic processing and minifying.

 # Installation